Industrial/Organizational Psychology (IO)

 IO 6385.
 Advanced Statistics I: Basic Descriptive and Inferential Analysis.
 3 Semester Hours.

-Advanced topics in statistics to include the analysis of variance, factor analysis, multiple discriminant analysis, multiple regression analysis and the use of statistical software to assist in these analyses.
+Designed to provide the basic statistical literacy required for professional and academic endeavors in psychology.
+Advanced topics in statistics addressed include the analysis of variance, analysis of covariance, exploratory factor analysis, multiple discriminant analysis, multiple regression analysis and the use of statistical software to assist in these analyses.
+Students apply methods using statistical software and interpret results of analyses focusing on the plain-worded explanation of advanced statistical concepts.

 IO 6386.
 Multivariate Statistics.
 3 Semester Hours.

-Topics in multivariate analysis with wide application in the behavioral and management sciences such as analysis of variance, analysis of covariance, multivariate analysis of variance, multivariate analysis of covariance, principal components, exploratory factor analysis, reliability analysis and discriminant function analysis.
+Topics in multivariate analysis with wide application in the behavioral and management sciences such as analysis of variance, multivariate analysis of variance, multivariate analysis of covariance, principal components, confirmatory factor analysis, reliability analysis, structural equation modeling, and other methods.
 The course stresses theory, assumptions, and practical application of each technique.
-Students apply methods using SPSS and interpret results of analyses.
+Students apply methods using statistical software and interpret results of analyses.
 Prerequisite: PS 6385.

 IO 6387.
 Research.
 3 Semester Hours.

-Normal empirical projects designed to test a well formulated hypothesis.
+Students will work with a faculty member to develop plans for an empirical project designed to test a well formulated hypothesis for their Master’s thesis.
 Other approaches may be considered.
 Required for thesis candidates.
 Prerequisites: PS 6381, PS 6385, and approval from Graduate Program Director.

 IO 6388.
 Thesis.
 3 Semester Hours.